 LALIGA, Bundesliga, Eredivisie and Women’s Super League on ESPN networks this weekend

-On Sunday at 8 a.m.
-ET, Kylian Mbappé, Vini Jr. and Real Madrid host Rayo Vallecano on ESPN+ and ESPN Deportes.
-The hosts look to build on last weekend’s win and continue their push at the top of the LALIGA table.
-Adrian Healey, Alex Pareja, and reporter Sid Lowe will provide English commentary, while Ricardo Ortiz and Mario Kempes will call the action in Spanish.

-ESPN FC will provide pregame and postgame coverage surrounding the matches on ESPN+.
+Sunday at 3 p.m.
+ET, Kylian Mbappé, Vinícius Júnior and Real Madrid travel to face Valencia CF on ESPN2, ESPN+ and ESPN Deportes.
+Real Madrid enters the weekend chasing league leaders FC Barcelona.
+Rob Palmer, Stewart Robson and reporter Sid Lowe will provide English commentary, while Ricardo Ortiz, Mario Kempes and reporter Martin Ainstein will call the action in Spanish.
+ESPN FC pregame coverage will begin on ESPNEWS at 2:30 p.m.

 |Date